I miss Catherine & Olivers wedding.

 As they live in London, we had a London based engagement shoot which we managed to coordinate with one of my family visits (I have extended family in Henley-on-Thames) so we got a selection of photos at key tourist spots round London by way of an E-Class Mercedes that I had booked for a couple of hours.
 It was great getting to know Catherine & Oliver better, I just knew their wedding was gonna rock & I wasn’t wrong.

 Although Catherine & Oliver wanted a few formal group photos, they mainly wanted informal, unobtrusive documentary coverage of the day.
 Those natural shots that capture the emotions, energy, and feel of the day.
 Much of the coverage reflects that, and I just worked away in the background, quietly capturing these gorgeous moments between people.
-There was opportunities for this outside the church and for documentary lowry theatre wedding photography too.
+There was opportunities for this outside the church and for documentary style photography at the Lowry theatre wedding photography too.

 Mint Colour Theme